zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 Code is bound to have bugs.
 The process of debugging is made easy with the right tools.

 1. [Pry-byebug](https://github.com/deivid-rodriguez/pry-byebug) Extends the functionality of the Pry and Byebug gems.
 With pry-byebug, you’re able to implement step-by-step code debugging by setting breakpoints.
 Pry-byebug allows you to set console (IRB or Rails console) breakpoints so you can check how a piece of code is executed at a certain point.
+2. [letter_opener](https://github.com/ryanb/letter_opener).
+A gem that lets you preview emails sent from your application through a browser before/instead of sending them.
+You will not have to send an catual email to see the output and make changes.

 ## Security